If you had to choose, would you rather be rich or famous?

-Of course, there are lots of different ways to define a “rich” life too.
+Of course, there are different ways to define a “rich” life too.

-We might assume it’s monetary, and that is certainly the most common measure.
-But it doesn’t have to be, if you have a different aspiration which doesn’t require money to unlock it, then run with that.
+We usually assume it’s monetary.
+But it doesn’t have to be.
+If you have a different aspiration which doesn’t require money to unlock it, then run with that.
 The logic still works either way.

 There is always another level.

-See: Reasons Not To Become Famous by Tim Ferris.
+Reasons Not To Become Famous by Tim Ferriss, 2nd February 2020.

-And, keep in mind, in this post Tim is describing the downsides of fame in the context of also being successful.
-Imagine having to deal with all of those issues without the resources he had.
-It’s a much more difficult equation! ↩︎
+Keep in mind, in this post he is describing the downsides of fame in the context of also being wealthy.
+Imagine having to deal with all those issues without the resources he had.
+It’s a much more difficult equation. ↩︎

 Lies we tell ourselves: